NoelDeMartin/soukai/docs/guide/index.md

 Soukai.useEngine(new InMemoryEngine());
 ```

 Once everything is set up, you can start using models to interact with the database.
-Look at the following example on creating and retrieving Users:
+Look at the following example on creating and retrieving users:

 ```javascript
 import Soukai, { Model, InMemoryEngine } from 'soukai';